hapijs/good/examples/censoring-with-white-out.md

 Formatted events stream to `process.stdout` for display.

 You can use `white-out` with files, http, and other output types by adding the `white-out` configuration to the stream spec.
+See [white-out](https://github.com/continuationlabs/white-out) for more details.